logzio/terraform-provider-logzio/docs/data-sources/restore_logs.md

-# Restore Logs Resource
+# Restore Logs Datasource

-Provides a Logz.io restore logs resource.
-This can be used to create and manage Logz.io restore logs operations.
+Use this data source to access information about existing Logz.io restore operations.

 * Learn more about restore logs in the [Logz.io Docs](https://docs.logz.io/api/#tag/Restore-logs)